Income tax debt

 - Your preferred payment method.

 - Any payments you are able to make as a goodwill gesture.
+For example, explain if you can make an initial lump sum payment as well as ongoing payments.

 - An explanation of whether any of your assets are going to be used to help pay the debt.
 If you do not have any assets, this may make negotiating with HMRC easier.
 This is because HMRC will be more limited in the ways in which they can recover the money from you.
 See the later section Enforcement for more information.